Constructing Koszul filtrations: existence and non-existence for G-quadratic algebras: Introduction

 The example is motivated by recent work of LaClair, Mastroeni, McCullough, and Peeva \cite{LMMP_2025} on Koszulness of graded Möbius algebras.
 Our proof utilizes computations in Macaulay2, as well as algorithms for computing Koszul filtrations that we develop in Section \ref{sec_alg}.
 It also shows that the existence of a Koszul filtration depends on the characteristic of the field.

 Many nice classes of G-quadratic algebras do have Koszul filtrations, however.
 For example, quadratic monomial algebras (see Conca, De Negri, and Rossi \cite{conca2012koszulalgebrasregularity}) and Hibi rings (see Lu and Zhang \cite{LZ17}) satisfy this property.
+Recent work of D'Ali considers another nice class of G-quadratic algebras which are strongly Koszul, and thus have Koszul filtrations \cite[Theorem B]{DAli2025}.
 Another aim of this paper is to provide broader contexts where this property holds.
-In Corollary \ref{cor_GB-filtration} and Corollary \ref{cor_BEI} we prove: \begin{thm} The following ideals define algebras with Koszul filtrations if they have a quadratic Gröbner basis. \begin{enumerate} \item Toric ideals equipped with the degree reverse lexicographic term order. \item Binomial edge ideals. \end{enumerate} \end{thm}
+Theorems \ref{thm_GDI} and \ref{thm_BEI} show: \begin{thm} The following ideals define algebras with Koszul filtrations if they have a quadratic Gröbner basis. \begin{enumerate} \item Generic determinantal ideals. \item Binomial edge ideals. \end{enumerate} \end{thm}

-Our proof of this theorem relies on a more general result---Theorem \ref{thm_Gseq}---on the linearity of certain colon ideals.
-This allows us also to extend the linear flags shown in \cite{Ene_2015} to Koszul filtrations; see Remark \ref{rem_extend}.
+Our proof of this theorem relies on Theorem \ref{thm_strong_colon}, which establishes the linearity of certain colon ideals.
+In fact, this linearity holds even more generally, as shown in Theorem \ref{thm_Gset}, and these two results generalize \cite[Theorems 1.1 and 1.3]{Ene_2015}.

-We also apply our results to other algebras.
-For example, we give a new proof in Section \ref{sec_app_PV} that the pinched Veronese algebra has no quadratic Gröbner basis in its natural coordinates under any degree reverse lexicographic term order.

 The paper starts with some notation and preliminaries on Koszul algebras in Section \ref{sec_prelim}.
-Section \ref{sec_Gset} introduces G-sets and G-sequences---these are subsets of variables which behave well with regards to Gröbner bases---and uses these as a central tool to prove Theorem \ref{thm_Gseq}.
-This result, in the context of binomial ideals, is the main tool used to establish Theorem \ref{thm_B} above.
+Section \ref{sec_Gset} introduces (strong) $G$-sets and $G$-sequences---these are sets of linear forms which behave well in relation to a given Gröbner basis $G$---and uses these as a central tool to prove Theorems \ref{thm_Gset} and \ref{thm_strong_colon}.
+In Section \ref{sec_binomial} we consider the context of binomial ideals, where we use these tools to establish Theorem \ref{thm_B} above.
 We turn to developing algorithms for finding Koszul filtrations more generally in Section \ref{sec_alg}.
 Implementations of these are given in Appendix \ref{sec_appendix}, and are used for computations throughout the paper.
 Indeed, these algorithms form the basis for establishing both existence and non-existence of Koszul filtrations.
-Our application to the pinched Veronese algebra is contained in Section \ref{sec_app_PV}.
 Finally, Section \ref{sec_b4t} is devoted to proving Theorem \ref{thm_A} above.